theprogrammingking/ms-teams-clone/README.md

 <br>

 ## Features
+-
 -   Entirely browser based
--   Unlimited number of conference rooms without call time limitation
+-   No call time limitation
 -   Desktop and Mobile compatible
 -   Optimized Room Url Sharing (share it to your participants, wait them to join)
 -   WebCam Streaming (Front - Rear for mobile)